 Each business day, we run a transaction ledger to monitor cash flows in your accounts.
-We also review your portfolio at least quarterly for cash-flow, rebalancing or other ongoing management needs.
+We also review your portfolio at least annually for cash-flow, rebalancing or other ongoing management needs.
 This allows us to keep your portfolio on track toward your goals while also serving as a second set of eyes to help identify any unusual activity that may warrant attention.

 How often will you communicate with me?

 We rely on you to help us determine how often and under what circumstances you would like to meet.
 We try to strike an effective balance between being available to you, yet respectful of your time.
 We’ll send you a quarterly report so you can track the performance of your investments’ rate of return (net of fees) at various breakpoints, such as annually, year to date, and since inception.
 We’ll also include a letter with your report, summarizing topics of timely interest, plus we post regular blogs to help you remain informed and maintain perspective relative to your investment activities.
 We prefer to meet with you in person at least annually, but we can augment face-to-face meetings with phone calls or emails as appropriate.

 What if I move out of the area?

 Many of our clients live outside the Pacific Northwest, so we are experienced at serving long-distance clients as if they were here by substituting in-person meetings with email, web services such as Go-To-Meeting and, of course, the telephone.